-Our board members and staff are dedicated to the growth of the arts in both the community and younger generations.
+Our board members and staff are dedicated to the growth of the arts in the community and our youth.
 We believe in the power of the arts and that art is your power.

 Alaina de Bellevue is a freelance pianist, vocal coach, and music director.
 She has recently re-established herself in Boulder after living in Germany and Switzerland, where she collaborated with numerous vocal and instrumental artists as a coach and recitalist.
 Previously she served as a coach at Colorado State University’s Ralph Opera Center, James Madison University's German Singer Sommer in Freiberg, Germany, and Opera Colorado.
 Alaina is also active as an orchestral pianist, having appeared with Fort Collins Symphony, Boulder Chamber Orchestra, and Front Range Chamber Orchestra.
 Alaina received her Master of Music in collaborative piano from CU Boulder in 2015 and is currently pursuing an Artist Diploma in vocal coaching.
 In her free time she enjoys cycling and learning to play fiddle and accordion.